A New Dynamic Optimal M2M RF interface setting in Relay Selection Algorithm (DORSA) for IoT Applications: Introduction

 \section{Introduction}

-Internet of Things (IoT) has very diverse applications.
-Each of these applications has various requirements, such as different required BandWidth (BW), security, or time sensitivity.
-For example, energy measuring sensors have lower data bandwidth and less time sensitivity than surveillance and security cameras \cite{bMSAWiLt2012}.
+Internet-of-Things (IoT) has very diverse applications.
+Each of these applications has various requirements, such as different required BandWidth (BW), security, or sensitivity to time.
+For example, energy measuring sensors have lower data BW and less time sensitivity than surveillance and security cameras \cite{bMSAWiLt2012}.

-Machine-to-Machine (M2M) communications can be considered as a type of communications to create data transfer infrastructure in the world of IoT.
+Machine-to-Machine communication (M2M) can be considered as a type of communication in which users have the least involvement.
+These communications are suitable for creating data transfer and decision-making process infrastructure in the world of IoT.
 In M2M communications, each machine may be equipped with different Radio Frequency (RF) interfaces.
-These RF interfaces have different communication technology specification.
-Some of RF interfaces are suitable for low power networks, such as NarrowBand-Internet of Things (NBIOT)or Z-Wave \cite{sENIPoJh2018}, and some of them are suitable for broadband networks, such as Wireless Fidelity (WiFi) \cite{WiFiwiki2021} or Long Term Evolution (LTE) \cite{LTEtwiki2021}.

-Sometimes, IoT applications on these machines may have data to send and at other times they have no data.
-These machines are known as active machines or sources at the time of sending and idle machines at the rest of the time.
-Idle machines in high density network can be used as relay \cite{MRSRGhHe2020} to deal with bad environmental conditions, such as fading or shadowing in the communication link between the machines and the Base Station (BS), reduced performance and lack of network coverage \cite{sCRNAsKh2019}.
+These RF interfaces have different communication technology specifications.
+Some RF interfaces are suitable for low power networks, such as NarrowBand-Internet of Things (NB-IoT) or Z-Wave \cite{sENIPoJh2018}, and some of them are suitable for broadband networks, such as Wireless Fidelity (WiFi) \cite{WiFiwiki2021} or Long Term Evolution (LTE) \cite{LTEtwiki2021}.
+Sometimes, IoT applications on machines have data to transmit, and sometimes there is no data for transmission.
+The machines that have data for transmission are called active machines (sources), and the others are called idle machines.
+Idle machines can be used as relays in the high-density network \cite{MRSRGhHe2020} to help overcoming bad environmental conditions, such as fading or shadowing in the link between the machines and the Base Station (BS), to increase the network coverage \cite{sCRNAsKh2019}.

-Simultaneous use of different RF interfaces in communications is another solution to increase performance \cite{MRSRGhHe2020, AMHCHuXu2017, PORISiJK2016} and coverage of the network.
+In addition, simultaneous use of different RF interfaces in communications is another solution to increase performance \cite{MRSRGhHe2020, AMHCHuXu2017, PORISiJK2016} and coverage of the network.

-Multiple RF interfaces setting can be adjusted statically or dynamically, in M2M communications or Machine to Base station (M2B) communications.
-Other studies usually use one RF interface or static multiple RF interfaces setting \cite{MRSRGhHe2020, AMHCHuXu2017}.
+Multiple RF interface setting can be adjusted statically or dynamically depending on the source requests, in M2M communications or Machine to Base station (M2B) communications.
+Other studies usually use one M2M RF interface or static multiple M2M RF interfaces setting \cite{MRSRGhHe2020, AMHCHuXu2017}.
+In the subject literature, the word dynamic is used as opposed to static.
+In other words, the term dynamic selection or setting of RF interfaces means the ability to select from multiple RF interfaces in the selection process.
+Therefore, in this method, the used RF interface is not statically pre-set.
+In our proposed algorithm, a dynamic optimal M2M RF interface setting with relay selection is provided.
+In the following, the main contributions of this paper are mentioned in subsection \ref{subsec:contribution}.